Chachani

 Chachani is a volcanic group in southern Peru, 22 km northwest of the city of Arequipa.
 Part of the Central Volcanic Zone of the Andes, it is 6057 m above sea level.
 It consists of several lava domes and individual volcanoes such as Nocarane, along with lava shields such as the Airport Domes.
 Underneath Chachani lies a caldera.

-During the Pliocene and early Pleistocene, the volcanic group produced large ignimbrites such as the La Joya, Arequipa Airport and Yura Tuff ignimbrites; afterwards the volcanic group proper grew in the caldera until about 56,500 years ago.
-There have not been any eruptions during historical time, but the volcano is considered to be only dormant and due to its closeness to the city of Arequipa is considered high risk.
+During the Pliocene and early Pleistocene, the volcanic group produced large ignimbrites such as the La Joya, Arequipa Airport, and Yura Tuff ignimbrites; afterwards, the volcanic group proper grew in the caldera until about 56,500 years ago.
+There have been no eruptions during historical times.
+Still, the volcano is considered to be only dormant, and due to its closeness to the city of Arequipa, it is considered high-risk.

 Name

-The name means "brave" in Aymara or "mountain of man"/"mountain of male"; alternative spellings "Cacheni" and "Charchani" are also known.
+The name means "brave" in Aymara or "mountain of man"/"mountain of male"; the alternative spellings "Cacheni" and "Charchani" are also known.

 Geography and geomorphology

 The volcano lies in the Andes of southern Peru, 22 km northwest of Arequipa and north of the Arequipa Airport; the city of Arequipa is situated on the foot of Chachani and El Misti volcanoes.
 The road from Arequipa to Chivay runs along the southeastern foot of Chachani, and a dirt road reaches to an elevation of 5000 m.
-It is considered to be one of the most easily climbed mountains between 6,000 - 7,000 m high, although acclimatization and good physical health are required to ascend it.
+It is considered to be one of the most easily climbed mountains in the 6,000–7,000 m range, although acclimatization and good physical health are required to ascend it.
+In the late 19th century, the good sight from Chachani was remarked upon, and there are more recent efforts to define geosites around the volcano.
+Politically, it lies in the Cayma, Yura, and Cerro Colorado districts.

-Volcanoes in the southern part of Peru include from north to south Auquihuato, Firura, Coropuna, Andagua volcanic field, Sabancaya, Ampato, Chachani, El Misti, Pichu Pichu, Ubinas which has erupted intermittently since 1954, Huaynaputina where a large eruption occurred in 1600, Ticsani, Tutupaca, Yucamane and Casiri.
+Volcanoes in the southern part of Peru include from north to south Auquihuato, Firura, Coropuna, Andagua volcanic field, Sabancaya, Ampato, Chachani, El Misti, Pichu Pichu, Ubinas which has erupted intermittently since 1954, Huaynaputina where a large eruption occurred in 1600, Ticsani, Tutupaca, Yucamane, and Casiri.
 Some of these volcanoes are among the highest in the world, and on average, there is one eruption of a Peruvian volcano every 13 years.
 The Peruvian volcanoes are part of the Central Volcanic Zone of the Andes, one of three separate volcanic belts in that mountain chain; the Central Volcanic Zone contains 44 named stratovolcanoes.